The role of student assistants

 The student assistants play a crucial role in processing the video data.
 Here is a description of some of the steps they are responsible for.
-For an overview, check out the diagramme to the right.
+For an overview, check out the diagramme below.

 Audio Cleaning